-The City of Zachary is located only 14 miles north of downtown Baton Rouge.
+The City of Zachary is located only 14 miles north of downtown Baton Rouge and is the 19th largest city in Louisiana.
 With the presence of major employers such as Georgia-Pacific, BASF, ExxonMobil, Great Southern Galvanizing, Entergy and Lane Regional Medical Center, Zachary has a strong local workforce and new site location opportunities for any size business looking for a place in the Louisiana capital region.
-The population of Zachary has grown 35% since 2000 with the median household income at $72,914.
-In 2013, the census estimated 15,894 residents within the city limits and approximately 27,000 within the school district limits.
-The Zachary Community School System has been the number one public school system in the state of Louisiana for the past ten consecutive years.
+The population of Zachary is approximately 17,538 according to the 2017 census.
+The 2017 Census data also indicates that Zachary has the highest median household income approximately $75,472.
+The Zachary Community School System has been the number one public school system in the state of Louisiana for the past thirteen consecutive years.

 Zachary serves as an employment, retail and healthcare destination for the northern capital region.
 In 2014, Retail Attractions analyzed the Zachary trade area and determined 117,602 people frequent the city of Zachary for healthcare, retail, and restaurant services.
 Our city has a clear vision for the future and has emerged as a regional economic development partner.